nramabad/Dashboard/README.md

 ### Features

-HaveIBeenPwned API integration enables users to stay on top of their cyberidentity by searching for instances of vulnerability by email account or website domain.
+HaveIBeenPwned API integration enables users to stay on top of their cyberidentity by searching for instances of vulnerability by email account or website domain (ex.
+Adobe).
 The Calculus and Trigonometry widget beautify math expressions returned by the Newton API.

 Dashboard gives its user the ability to add a personal touch to their dashboard.
 Dashboard generates a new Robot Avatar for each user when they enter a new name.
 In the same vein, each visit to the Dashboard site loads a new professional-quality background image from the Unsplash Image API.